 To install the ALMA Observing Tool via Java Web Start or by unpacking the tarball requires approximately 100 MBytes - including Java makes the distribution somewhat larger.
-If Web Start is used to install the OT, this space must be available in the location where your Java Web Start is configured to install downloaded applications.
+If Web Start is used, this space must be available in the location where your Java Web Start is configured to install downloaded applications.
 The default for this will be a subdirectory of your home space (Unix/MacOS/Linux) or in the profile area (Windows).
 In case of a tarball installation the disk space must be available in the location where the OT will be installed.

-2.2 The Java Web Start Installation
+2.2 Using the OT with Java Web Start